Joint Optimization of Reasoning and Dual-Memory for Self-Learning Diagnostic Agent: Use of LLMs

 \section{Use of LLMs}

 In this work, LLMs are used strictly for research support rather than as sources of substantive content.
 Their use falls into: (i) serving as the tested and trained model, and (ii) assisting with language refinement during paper writing.
 For writing support, we used GPT-5 solely to polish text (improving coherence and grammar) while all ideas, logic, results, and technical contributions originate from the authors.
+We note that all GPT-5 calls involving the data are made through an Azure-hosted OpenAI deployment, which provides data-handling safeguards for protected and access-controlled information.